ViCCo-Group/TDT/trunk/decoding_toolbox/README.txt

 3. ADVANTAGES OF THE TOOLBOX
 4. FUNCTIONALITY OF THE TOOLBOX AND BASICS
 5. INSTALLING THE TOOLBOX
-6. COMPILING LIBSVM (GETTING LIBSVM TO WORK)
+6. COMPILING LIBSVM (GETTING LIBSVM TO WORK IF IT DOESN'T WORK ALREADY)

 ==========